mccreery/frsky-svars/README.md

 ## Library

 See header [`<frsky/sport.hpp>`](include/frsky/sport.hpp) for the public API.
+- `sport::FixedPoint` allows sending fixed point numbers over the S.Port
-- `configure_serial` configures an unopened serial object for S.Port
+- `sport::configure_serial` configures an unopened serial object for S.Port
-- `putvar` sends one or more telemetry packets over the given serial port, which are compatible with the Lua scripts in [the root project](https://github.com/mccreery/comp3200-project)
+- `sport::putvar` sends one or more telemetry packets over the given serial port, which are compatible with the Lua scripts in [the root project](https://github.com/mccreery/comp3200-project)

 ## CLI